 1. What makes The Experiment unique?

-- The program fee includes a homestay and other lodging; all meals; an orientation; in-country transportation and program activities; group-leader supervision throughout the program; health, accident, and medical evacuation insurance; and a twenty-four-hour, on-call response line throughout the program, administered by our professional student affairs team.
+The program fee includes a homestay (if applicable) and other lodging; all meals; an orientation; in-country transportation and program activities; group-leader supervision throughout the program; health, accident, and medical evacuation insurance; and a twenty-four-hour, on-call response line, administered by our professional Student Affairs team, throughout the program.

-- The program fee does not include preprogram medical examinations or immunizations, passport or visa fees, or personal spending money.
+The program fee does not include preprogram medical examinations or immunizations, passport or visa fees for non-US citizens, or personal spending money.

-The Experiment provides packing guidelines, tailored by program, that include recommendations related to clothing, valuables and electronics, and medications.
+The Experiment provides packing guidelines, tailored to each program, that include recommendations related to clothing, valuables and electronics, and medications.
 Please remember that participants are responsible for carrying their own luggage.
 The most important packing advice is to pack lightly.

 How does communication work during the summer?